brennanbrown/duck-project/README.md

     $ npm start

 Once the server has started up, you can visit it at [localhost:3000/](localhost:3000/), or [127.0.0.1:3000/](127.0.0.1:3000/).

+### Deploying to Heroku

+Ensure you are on Node 20 locally and that the lockfile matches dependencies.

+1. Install Node 20 (using nvm) and use it:

+        nvm install 20 && nvm use 20

+2. Regenerate the lockfile to match updated dependencies:

+        rm -f package-lock.json
+        npm install

+3. Test locally:

+        npm start

+4. Commit and push changes:

+        git add -A
+        git commit -m "chore: upgrade to Node 20, align Bootstrap 5, update CDNs and CSP" git push origin <your-branch>

+5. Deploy to Heroku (replace <your-branch> if needed):

+        git push heroku <your-branch>:main

 <!-- ROADMAP -->